 - The Republic of Korea and Japan are close neighboring countries with a rich tradition of exchanges and cooperation, and are important partners that share similar values and interests.
 The Korean Government has adopted a two-track approach in its relations with Japan, continuing cooperation in strategic and mutually beneficial fields such as the North Korean nuclear issue, economy and culture while taking a firm stance on history issues.

-- As of 2016, the trade volume between the ROK and Japan amounted to $718 billion and people-to-people exchanges reached 7.4 million.
-High-level exchanges also continued, and two bilateral Summits and three foreign ministers’ meetings were held in 2016.
+- As of 2018, the trade volume between the ROK and Japan amounted to $85.1 billion and people-to-people exchanges reached 10.5 million.
+High-level exchanges also continued, and three bilateral Summits and seven foreign ministers’ meetings were held in 2018.

 - In the face of enhanced nuclear weapons and missile threats from North Korea that reached unprecedented levels, progress was made also in the field of defense cooperation.
 In November 2016, the two countries signed an agreement on the protection of classified military information.
 The agreement will enhance both countries’ abilities to deal with North Korea’s nuclear weapons and missile threats, and contribute to ROK-US-Japan trilateral cooperation.